nigeljohnson73/gStation/README.md

  * Burn the latest [Raspian **Lite**][RASPIAN] image to an Micro/SD card (8GB is more than enough).
  * Drop res/wpa_supplicant.conf from here into the boot disk
  * Update that file with the details from your router
- * Drop res/ssh file from here into the boot disk
+ * Drop res/ssh file from here into the boot disk (or just create an empty file in the file system)

 Boot the PI and log in (password will initally be raspberry).